FerrenaAlexander/FerrenaAlexander/README.md

-# Alexander Ferrena
+# Alexander Ferrena, PhD

 Hello and welcome to my Github!
-My name is Alex, I'm a computational biologist and PhD Candidate at Albert Einstein College of Medicine.
+My name is Alex, I'm a computational biologist at NYU Langone Health.

 For more about me, including my CV / Resume, see [my website](https://ferrenaalexander.github.io/).